samover/samover.github.io/_posts/2015-10-21-encapsulation.md

   end

   def change_name(name)
-    raise 'no access' unless user == admin
+    raise 'no access' unless user.admin?
     @name = name
   end
 end
 ```

-In this way, I restrict the changing of the name of my bank account to admin users.
-I succesfully encapsulated my data and only opened it up as far as it is needed for my program.
+By restricting the renaming of my bank account to admin users, I succesfully encapsulated my data:

+* I only opened it up as far as it is needed for my program.
+* When at a later point I wish to write the name of the account to a database, the user interface remains exactly the same.